Flashing for Mardi Gras Beads - A Carnival Tradition?

 Answer: As a fifth-generation New Orleanian, let me say this was never and is still not a tradition.
 Saying it is "tradition" is like saying that people who get drunk and pass out on Bourbon Street are following tradition as well.

-Thankfully, this does not occur everywhere in New Orleans during Mardi Gras, but just in the Bourbon Street area of the French Quarter.
+Thankfully, this does not occur everywhere in New Orleans during Mardi Gras, but mostly just in the Bourbon Street area of the French Quarter.
 That's also an area known for its strip joints, where those interested in this sort of thing can see it year-round.
 Let me explain why you may have heard this rumor:

 Within the last 10 or so years, a few spring break-aged tourists visiting our city have started getting drunk after the parades on Bourbon Street in the French Quarter, causing them to lose their inhibitions.
 This has drawn a lot of onlookers.
 The end result is that certain types of individuals are now attracted to the French Quarter in the evenings after the parades.